 Whether your transitions are star wipes, heart wipes, cross dissolves, cube turns or exit stage rights, just make sure they are interesting and fun.
-Get in some nice solid transitions and make sure your looking after you and your own.
-In the end the fade to black is the last transition your gonna get, make the most if it, sing in the rain, smell the roses and take the road less taken.
-I know I will, because like John Barth once said “Everyone is necessarily the hero of his own life story.”
+Get some nice solid transitions and make sure you’re looking after you and your own.
+In the end, the fade to black is the last transition your gonna get, make the most if it, sing in the rain, smell the roses and take the road less taken.
+I know I will, because like John Barth once said: “Everyone is necessarily the hero of his own life story.”